 Stage 4: Disable VAT around different digital goods

-Shopify also allows the users to disable the VAT rates over sales of different digital goods, to re-enable it later.
+Shopify also allows users to disable the VAT rates over sales of different digital goods to re-enable them later.

 In that case, you will be required to reassign the suggested selection as you had not used the default settings previously.